-These proceedings were initiated when the Department of Safety and Professional Services, Division of Enforcement (the Division), filed a formal Notice of Hearing and Complaint against Respondent Anthony G. Peters (Respondent), alleging that Respondent's license was subject to disciplinary action pursuant to Wis.
+These proceedings were initiated when the Department of Safety and Professional Services, Division of Enforcement (the Division), filed a formal Notice of Hearing and Complaint against Respondent Chinelo S. Ude (Respondent), alleging that Respondent's license was subject to disciplinary action pursuant to Wis.
 Admin.
 Code § Med 10.02(2)(q).
-Respondent failed to file an Answer to the Complaint, failed to provide a telephone number at which he could be reached for the telephonic prehearing conference held before the Division of Hearings and Appeals (DHA) on April 25, 2012 and failed to appear at the prehearing conference.
-As a result, the Division moved for default and the Administrative Law Judge (ALJ) ordered briefing on the motion in a Briefing Order dated May 7, 2012.
-The Division filed its motion for default, brief in support thereof and argument and recommendation for discipline and costs on May 2, 2012.
-Respondent failed to file a response.
+Respondent failed to file an Answer to the Complaint, failed to provide a telephone number at which she could be reached for the telephonic prehearing conference held before the Division of Hearings and Appeals (DHA) on April 25, 2012 and failed to appear at the prehearing conference.
+As a result, the Division moved for default and filed its motion for default, brief in support thereof and argument and recommendation for discipline and costs on May 4, 2012.
+The Administrative